btforsythe/computer-game-notes/craft-the-world/README.md

 - food available
 - dwarfs' equipment
+- once beer is available: check whether they've been drinking
 - if berries aren't easy to get (winter world): berries for health elixirs

 ## Checklist for what to do next